mushclam/DFAProject_VS/Readme.md

 I call this program as `DFAminimal` in below.

-`DFAminimal` reads a JSON file that has a definition of a DFA in `DFA Format` as below and prints out minimized DFA written in a output JSON file `result.json`.
+`DFAminimal` reads a JSON file that has a definition of a DFA in `DFA Format` as below and prints out minimized DFA written in an output JSON file `result.json`.

 * DFA Format